A Guide to Calculating Taxes for Freelancers and Self-Employed

 We have heard the term, ‘freelancers’ and ‘self-employed’ often.
 During tax season, it can get increasingly frustrating or confusing for freelancers and self-employed people as they are not clear about their tax obligations.

 Likewise, it’s important to know the difference which will lead you to know how to pay taxes during the tax season.
 In this article, we will examine the difference between freelancers and self-employed, and the methods of calculating your taxes.
-We will also explore when a freelancer should incorporate a company in Singapore.
+We will also explore when a freelancer should register company in Singapore.

 Who Are Considered As Freelancers or Self-Employed?

 These 2 terms are often used interchangeably in Singapore, but they mean different things in one way or another.

 Freelancers can be considered as someone who works on a short contract or contract basis.
 Freelancers must fulfil their contractual obligations.
 Freelancers are common in the creative sector.

 A self-employed person earns a living by doing a business, profession or vocation.
 They are also considered as sole-proprietors and partners in a partnership.
 If they are registered as sole-proprietors and partners with the Accounting and Corporate Regulatory Authority (IRAS) are self-employed.

 What Are the Factors That Make One a Freelancer or a Self-Employed Person?

 Here are some of the factors that make one a freelancer or self-employed person:

 Despite the differences, it appears that a freelancer can be considered as a type of self-employed.